 Limited Negative Media Coverage

-There is already a lot of negative and upsetting coverage about COVID-19 on television and online.
+There is already a lot of negative and upsetting coverage about covid-19 on television and online.
 If this is going to heighten your feelings of depression while you are social distancing, it is best to limit your intake of this media coverage.
-The outbreak will inevitably bring some horror stories about those who are infected.

 To ensure this does not contribute to your negative thoughts, make sure that you only read important information from health officials.
 You may also want to limit your use of social media as you cannot control what other people post.
 Seeing the highlights of their day may make you feel more down.